Caroline Dolehide: Early life and background

-Junior career
+Career

+Juniors

 In 2014, Dolehide reached the semifinals of the girls' singles event at the US Open, despite needing to qualify for the main draw.
 She upset three of the top ten seeds in the tournament, including Markéta Vondroušová in the first round, before losing to the eventual champion Marie Bouzková.
 Later that year, she also made it to the semifinals of the Eddie Herr Championships and the quarterfinals at the Orange Bowl, two prestigious Grade 1 tournaments.
 This helped her rise to a career high ITF junior ranking of No. 16 in the world the following summer.
 Dolehide was then forced to skip the 2015 US Open and most of the remaining events that season after breaking her left foot.
 This injury prevented her from continuing to climb in the rankings.

 As a junior, Dolehide was more successful in doubles than in singles.
 In April 2015, she partnered with Ena Shibahara to win the USTA International Spring Championships, her only title at a Grade 1 event.
 The following week, the duo made it to another final at the Easter Bowl, this time losing to Sofia Kenin and Katie Swan.
-In the last few tournaments of her junior career, Dolehide achieved two of her best results with two Grand Slam runner-ups, the first at the 2015 French Open with partner Katerina Stewart and the second at the 2016 US Open with partner Kayla Day.
+In the last few tournaments of her junior career, Dolehide achieved two of her best results with two major runner-ups, the first at the 2015 French Open with partner Katerina Stewart and the second at the 2016 US Open with partner Kayla Day.